deeplearning4j/deeplearning4j/quickstart.md

 By this point, you should have trained your first neural net.
 Congratulations.
 (If you haven't, please [let us know](groups.google.com/forum/#!forum/deeplearning4j)!)

 Go [here](https://github.com/agibsonccc/java-deeplearning/tree/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/) to choose the next example to run.
+Here is a tutorial on [how to run any example on DL4J](../runexample.html).

 Now it's time to start thinking about how to train it on other data.
 Check out the repos on our [Getting Started page](../gettingstarted.html) and then start exploring how to deal with [your own datasets](../customdatasets.html).